 When an employment relationship ends, it may be unclear whether a legal right was violated or not.
 An employee may feel that the termination was unlawful.
 What were the facts on the employer’s end?
 What really motivated the employer to take the adverse action?
 Until a lawsuit is filed and discovery occurs (the process in which both sides submit and answer questions and provide documents), both parties will likely not know the whole story.

 Justice is rarely swift.
 The more time spent in litigation, the greater possible risk that new information/evidence may be revealed which changes your legal position.
 A new document may be uncovered, a new witness may come forward, or a key witness disappears.

-For more information about severance agreements, contact Freeland Law APC for a free 30-minute consultation with Michael Freeland, experienced employment lawyer serving San Diego, La Mesa and El Cajon, California.
+For more information about severance agreements, contact Freeland Law APC for a consultation with Michael Freeland, experienced employment lawyer serving San Diego, La Mesa and El Cajon, California.
 Michael Freeland has been practicing law for more than 27 years and specializes in employment law matters.

 The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls, letters and electronic mail.
 Contacting us does not create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.